cf73/humanity/content/collections/pages/democracy.md

         content:
           -
             type: text
-            text: 'Democracy, in all its many forms, has proven to be the best answer to the eternal question for humankind: how the heck can I get along well with my neighbors?
+            text: 'Democracy  —  in all its many unpredictable forms  —  has proven to be the most enduring answer to an eternal question for humankind: how the heck can I get along well with my neighbors?
 For the world is indeed imperfect; we all have neighbors at some point like  “…that new lot down the street, with all their noise and disrespect.”'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Whenever we do need to figure out any of the million challenges of living together, democracy raises its hand quietly in response: “Bring me your disagreement, your misunderstanding; bring me that terrible thing your neighbors did.
-Share with me,” democracy urges, “your confusion over legal rights or medical care or how to build a school that works best for everyone in your village.
-I will give you a well-considered answer, based on much experience.
+            text: 'Whenever we need to face any of the million challenges of living well together, democracy raises its hand, quietly, in response: “Bring me your disagreement, your misunderstanding; bring me that terrible thing your neighbors did.
+Share with me,” democracy says, “your confusion over legal rights or medical care or how to build a school that works best for everyone in your village.
+I will give you well-considered answers, based on much experience with the law of the land.
 I will do my best to preserve the dignity of humanhood.” '
     type: interstitial_text
     enabled: true
   -